Italian Expressions of Time

 My brother’s birthday is in three days.

-The preposition fa is the Italian equivalent of ago.
-Its use is pretty simple and can come after right after all kinds of expressions of time to talk about the past.
+The preposition fa is the Italian equivalent of “ago”.
+It is used in the same way, therefore it is always placed right after the amount of time we want to express.
+Of course, it is used to talk about the past.

 Ho finito di lavorare un’ora fa.